cgguerra/live-laugh-laos/_posts/2023-09-03-trailblazers.md

 ---
 layout: post
-title: Trailblazers at Pha Ngern Trail
+title: Trailblazers at Big Pha Ngern Trail
 categories: [sights]
 ---

-Today Janus and I hiked Pha Ngern Trail in Vang Vieng.
+Today Janus and I hiked Big Pha Ngern Trail in Vang Vieng.
 The trail was 4 miles long with steep elevation.
 We had some unforgettable views!

 ## Hiking Pha Ngern Trail